Observationally driven Galactic double white dwarf population for LISA: Assembling a mock population for LISA

 \subsection{DWD separation distribution}

 Central to this work is the use of the DWD separation distribution inferred by \citet{maoz18} by combining the SDSS and SPY samples.
 Here we briefly summarise their assumptions and results.

-The present-day DWD separation distribution can be derived analytically, starting with the assumption that at the time of the DWD formation, the separation distribution follows a power law, $n \left( a \right) \propto a^\alpha$.
-This assumption is supported by earlier theoretical studies \citep[see][and references therein]{maoz12}, although given that close DWDs have gone through multiple mass-transfer and/or common envelope phases, their separation distribution may be more complicated \citep[e.g.][]{too12}.
-In addition, the Type-Ia supernova delay-time distributions---the time between the formation of the binary and the merger leading to the Type-Ia explosion---follow approximately $\propto t^{-1}$, as generally predicted by BPS models for the double-degenerate channel.
-This is also the generally expected form of the delay-time distribution for the gravitational-wave-induced mergers of a single-age DWD population with a power-law initial separation distribution \citep[e.g.][and references therein]{maoz12a, maoz12, Maoz_2014}.
+The present-day DWD separation distribution can be derived analytically \citep[for details see][]{maoz12}, starting with the assumption that at the time of the DWD formation (i.e. after the final common-envelope phase), the separation distribution follows a power-law

+which is similar to the initial zero-age main-sequence separation distribution \citep[with $\alpha \sim -1$;][]{Abt_1983}.
+Although the actual separation distribution might be more complicated, given that close DWDs have gone through multiple mass-transfer and/or common-envelope phases \citep[e.g.][]{nel01,rui10, too12}, in the limited orbital separation range considered here a power-law serves as a good approximation for other types of monotonic relations.
+This assumption is supported by the Type-Ia supernova delay-time distribution (DTD)---the time between the formation of the binary and the merger leading to the Type-Ia explosion.
+Observations have shown that the DTD approximately follows a $\propto t^{-1}$ relation \citep[see e.g.][for a review]{Maoz_2014}.
+Theoretical studies have demonstrated a strong dependence of the DTD on the initial DWD separation distribution, where a $\sim t^{-1}$ DTD is the generally expected form for the gravitational-wave-induced mergers of a single-age DWD population with a power-law initial separation distribution \citep[e.g.][]{Greggio_2005, Totani_2008}.
+This is also the DTD generally predicted by BPS models for the double-degenerate channel \citep[e.g.][]{too12}.
+The similarity between the observed Type-Ia supernova DTD and the expected gravitational-wave-induced merger rate of DWDs is considered as a strong argument in support of the DWD merger formation scenario of Type-Ia supernovae \citep[e.g.][]{Maoz_2014}.

 Next, assuming a constant star formation history and setting the age of the Milky Way disc stellar population to $t_0 =10$\,Gyr \citep[e.g.][]{mig21}, the present-day DWD separation distribution is given by